ll7/paf22/doc/07_dev_talks/sprint_5.md

-# Dev round - Sprint 4
+# Dev talk - Sprint 5

 **Summary:** For better communication a developer round is held in this sprint to improve communication and clarify responsibilities.